-d.
+- (4) This program requirement requires that applicants identify program outputs, outcomes, and performance indicators that will allow applicants to measure the outcomes achieved by themselves and their partners.
+Performance indicators should be objectively quantifiable and measure actual achievements against anticipated achievements.
+Applicants' eLogic Models should identify what applicants are going to measure and how they are going to measure it.
+If an applicant proposed to refer residents to financial literacy education or counseling, the applicant should report on the financial literacy-related policy priorities listed as options for activities and outcomes in the eLogic Model. - c.
+Nonprofit status.
+All nonprofit applicants must submit their IRS determination letter to prove their nonprofit (e.g., 501(c)(3)) status.
+Please see the General Section for instructions for submitting the required documentation with your electronic application. - d.
+Requirements Applicable to All Applicants.
+All applicants, lead and non-lead, should refer to "Other Requirements and Procedures Applicable to All Programs" of the General Section for requirements pertaining specifically to procurement and for information regarding other requirements to which they may be subject. - e.
 Affirmatively Furthering Fair Housing.
-The General Section of the SuperNOFA directs applicants to submit a statement of their plans to affirmatively further fair housing if they receive funding or, if directed in the particular program NOFA, to demonstrate otherwise that they will affirmatively further fair housing.
-Successful applicants for this program will certify in their grant agreement/other funding arrangement that they will take reasonable steps to affirmatively further fair housing and maintain records of these steps and their impacts.
-Reasonable steps include: (1) advertising for the Service Coordinator position widely in the community, (2) marketing the program to all eligible persons, including persons with disabilities and persons with limited English proficiency, (3) making buildings and communications that facilitate applications and service delivery accessible to persons with disabilities (see, for example, HUD's rule on effective communications at 24 CFR 8.6), (4) providing fair housing counseling services or referrals to fair housing agencies, (5) informing participants of how to file a fair housing complaint, including providing the toll-free number for the Housing Discrimination Hotline: 1-800-669-9777, and (6) if the program has a goal of homeownership or housing mobility, recruiting landlords and service providers in areas that expand housing choice to program participants.
+Section III.C.4.b of the General Section of the NOFA informs applicants that HUD has a statutory duty to affirmatively further fair housing, and that HUD requires the same of its funding recipients.
+Successful applicants for this program will certify in their grant agreement/other funding arrangement that they will examine their program to determine if PHA policies and procedures create any impediments to fair housing choice, take reasonable steps to affirmatively further fair housing and maintain records of these steps and their impacts.
+Reasonable steps include but are not limited to: (1) advertising for the Service Coordinator position widely in the community, (2) marketing the program to all eligible persons, including persons with disabilities and persons with limited English proficiency (LEP) and those eligible to receive but less likely to apply for the services, (3) making buildings and communications (e.g. by means of alternate formats) that facilitate applications and service delivery accessible to persons with disabilities (see, for example, HUD's rule on effective communications at 24 CFR 8.6), (4) providing outreach to ensure that LEP populations are among those eligible to be served.
+(5) providing fair housing counseling services or referrals to fair housing agencies, (6) informing participants of how to file a fair housing complaint, including providing the toll-free number for the Housing Discrimination Hotline: 1-800-669-9777, and (7) if the program has a goal of homeownership or housing mobility, recruiting landlords and service providers in areas that expand housing choice to program participants.
 Record-keeping covers, but is not limited to, the race, ethnicity, familial status, and disability status of program participants.
-Prior to execution of the grant agreement/other funding arrangement, the successful applicant will submit a statement to HUD outlining the reasonable steps it plans to take affirmatively further fair housing and how it proposes to maintain records of such activities and their impact.
+Prior to execution of the grant agreement/other funding arrangement, the successful applicant will submit a statement to the HUD Field Office outlining the reasonable steps it plans to take to affirmatively further fair housing and how it proposes to maintain records of such activities and their impact.